SanaFayyaz12/Syntecxhub_Customer_Segmentation_RFM/README.md

 │   └── segment_summary.csv           # The group stats
 │
 ├── 📁 images/
+│   ├── project_workflow.png          # The big picture, at a glance
 │   ├── segment_counts.png            # Who's in which gang?
 │   ├── segment_revenue.png           # Who's actually paying the bills?
 │   ├── recency_vs_frequency.png      # The full plot twist, visualized